 So please, don’t tell me I’m strong.
 Tell me you hear me, tell me you see me for what I am and you don’t mind if I am worn thin.
 Tell me you will try to help me.
 If you find me weak and want to add how much more difficult your birth/life/experience is than mine and you somehow managed to make it through without postnatal depression, kindly make your way to the nearest short pier and take a long walk.

-Someone who needs you to understand.
+Thanks in advance, Someone who needs you to understand.